SomuSysAdmin/Notes/CCNA_RS/CommandRef/cmd.md

 Once POST is completed, the router executes the bootstrap code that locates and executes the Cisco IOS software.
 Once done, the IOS instance takes the place of the bootstrap code, which isn't executed till the next boot/reboot.

 ## Cisco IOS Software
-After the bootstrap code is execute, as stated in the previous section, the bootstrap code locates the Cisco IOS image.
+After the bootstrap code is executed, as stated in the previous section, the bootstrap code locates the Cisco IOS image.
 The storage is generally `flash:`, although this might not necessarily be the case, depending on how much storage speace is left in the flash memory.
 Thus, sometimes it might be necessary to boot from a remote TFTP server.

 ## Load Cisco IOS software
 The Operating System for Cisco devices, IOS, is then loaded into the memory, i.e., RAM.
 The IOS software itself supports different feature sets.
 Once the IOS instance is loaded, the next step is to look for the default/start up configuration.